 - Search – the app integrates almost unseemingly inside Windows 8 and Windows 10 and allows you to search either from the Wikipedia application or actually right from the Windows 8 global search widget.

 - Share – if you’ve used Wikipedia on Android and iOS, then you know you can share Wikipedia articles on social media or email.
 But the new sharing system in Windows 8 and Windows 10 really makes that a pleasure.

-- Snap – snap is like minimizing an application in previous Windows version, only that the Wikipedia applications automatically flips to a single-column view.
+- Snap – snap is like minimizing an application in a previous Windows version, only that the Wikipedia applications automatically flips to a single-column view.
 Imagine working on a history project and having the Wikipedia app in your sidebar.
 Absolutely terrific.

-- Semantic zoom – we have reported that Wikipedia app might not be that awesome on large screens, but you should know that by using semantic zoom on large articles you can go to any section of the article that you want.
+- Semantic zoom – we have reported that Wikipedia app might not be that awesome on large screens, but you should know that by using semantic zoom on large articles, you can go to any section of the article that you want.

 - Pin articles – using the right-click function you can pin certain articles to your main screen for a later read.